luije87/documentation/csv.rst

 Contacts
 --------

-Centacts in Handshake are used to keep track of employers, alumni, and other individuals who may not have a username and password for Handshake.
+Contacts in Handshake are used to keep track of employers, alumni, and other individuals who may not have a username and password for Handshake.
 The most common use for importing contact is to bring over employer relationships.
 Contacts can be labeled, sorted, tried to a Handshake employer, and more.

 **Params**